kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       ></orbit-prompt>
       <orbit-prompt
-        question="Is effective altruism tied to a few cause areas or solutions?" answer="Effective altruism is about a way of thinking, and not about any particular solution to a problem.
-EAs have worked on projects that range from funding the distribution of 200 million malaria nets, to academic research on the future of AI, to campaigning for policies to prevent the next pandemic."
+        question="Is effective altruism tied to a few cause areas or solutions?" answer="EA is a way of thinking, and not any particular solution to a problem.
+EAs have worked on projects from distributing million malaria nets, to AI safety research, to policies to prevent pandemics"
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>